 (16) Floyd Press headquarters, which shared the building with People’s Bank.
 Rooms upstairs housed businesses.
 At one time silent movies were shown on the second floor.
 Currently it is the office of James Shortt, Attorney.

 (17) Thelma Lee’s Beauty Shop occupied a very small room at the end of the building near the alley at the very end of the Floyd Press building.

-Across the alley, the next building, made of wood, presently houses New Mountain Mercantile and Republic of Floyd Emporium:
+Across the alley, the next building, made of wood, presently houses New Mountain Mercantile and Republic of Floyd Emporium.
+Earlier:

 (18) Jim Tice’s undertaker business.
 He also sold caskets and did embalming in the home, where most people kept the body for the visitation.

 (19) The W. J. Ayers Store operated here until the late ’50s, when the site became Boyd and Dickerson, then Boyd’s Store in 1961, with sole owner Wilson Boyd.
 It was always a general store that carried groceries on one side and, on the other, general merchandise with ladies’ and men’s clothing.
 It was known for bib overalls and Red Wing boots, shoes, ladies’ wear material, and several dry goods.
 This is where Lucille purchased her crochet thread at 79 cents a hank–a quantity that would make several large spools–and crocheted her bedspread.